 What is HIV?

 HIV (Human Immunodeficiency Virus) is a virus that attacks the body’s immune system, specifically the CD4 cells (T cells) that help fight off infections.
+An estimated 1.2 million people in the United States are living with HIV, with approximately 31,800 new infections occurring among Americans in 2022.
 Unlike some other viruses, the body cannot get rid of HIV completely — once you have HIV, you have it for life.

-Many people with HIV experience flu-like symptoms within 2 to 4 weeks after infection.
-This stage is called acute HIV infection.
+Many people with HIV experience flu-like symptoms within 2 to 4 weeks after infection, known as acute HIV infection.
 Symptoms can include:

 - Fever